 Dr. Munir's current research interests include embedded and cyber-physical systems, secure and trustworthy systems, computer architecture, artificial intelligence (AI), computer vision, parallel computing, and fault tolerance.
 He is a founding director of the Intelligent Systems, Computer Architecture, Analytics, and Security (ISCAAS) laboratory at K-State.
-His current research projects include design of secure and dependable autonomous vehicles and intelligent transportation systems, AI-assisted spacecraft trajectory optimization and planning, and AI-enable situational awareness, and deep learing-based activity recognition.
+His current research projects include design of secure and dependable autonomous vehicles and intelligent transportation systems, AI-assisted spacecraft trajectory optimization and planning, AI-enable situational awareness, and deep learing-based activity recognition.
 His research accomplishments have been covered by various news and media outlets.

 Dr. Munir was the recipient of many academic awards including the doctoral fellowship from Natural Sciences and Engineering Research Council (NSERC) of Canada.
 He earned gold medals for the best performance in electrical engineering, gold medals and academic roll of honor for securing rank one in pre-engineering provincial examinations (out of approximately 300,000 candidates).

 He has served as a program committee member and a reviewer for various IEEE and ACM conferences, a reviewer for various IEEE, ACM, and Elsevier journals, and a reviewer for National Science Foundation panels.
 He has served on the technical program committee of several conferences including ACM GLSVLSI, IEEE ICCD, IEEE iNIS, IARIA ICNS, IEEE CloudNet, IEEE MCSoC, and IEEE/IFIP EUC.
 He served as a Session Chair in IEEE International Conference on Consumer Electronics (ICCE), 2020, and Special Sessions Chair in IEEE International Symposium on Smart Electronic Systems in 2021.
-He currently serves as an Associate Editor for IEEE Consumer Electronics Magazine from 2017 to 2022.
+He served as an Associate Editor for IEEE Consumer Electronics Magazine from 2017 to 2022.
 He currently serves as an editor for the Journal of Cybersecurity and Privacy, and AI journal.
 He also serves as a guest editor for Journal of Imaging, Entropy journal, and Algorithms journal.
 He is a Senior Member of IEEE.